RunestoneInteractive/InstructorGuide/_sources/CustomCourses/createCourse.rst

     :alt: The screen that allows a user to add another course or switch courses

     Figure 4: The page that allows the user to add another course or switch courses

+We will also cover how you can pre-register your students with a CSV file in another section.